-- Eating a variety of foods that are high in iron
+- Eating a variety of foods that are iron rich

-Pasteurized whole goat milk may be offered if vitamin D and folic acid has been added to it.
+Pasteurized whole goat milk can be offered if vitamin D and folic acid have been added to it.
+Check the product label.

-Lower-fat milks (2%, 1% and skim) and fortified soy beverage are not recommended before 2 years of age due to their reduced fat content.
-Do not give coconut, rice or nut and seed beverages before 2 years of age.
-These drinks do not have enough nutrients to meet your growing baby’s needs.
+Do not give coconut, oat, rice or nut and seed beverages before 2 years of age.
+These drinks do not have enough fat, protein and other nutrients to meet your growing baby’s needs.

 How do I keep my baby safe while eating?

-- Only give your baby pasteurized milk products, juices and soft cheeses (such as brie, camembert and feta).
+- Only give your baby pasteurized milk products.
 You can find this information on the label

-- Never feed honey to babies younger than 1 year.
+- Never offer honey or food made with honey even if it’s cooked or pasteurized to babies younger than 1 year.
 Honey could give your baby a food-borne illness called botulism

 - Offer your baby fish that are lower in mercury.
-See HealthLinkBC File #68m Mercury in Fish
+See HealthLinkBC File #68m Food Safety: Mercury in Fish

 For More Information

-If you have questions about feeding your baby, vitamin D or allergies, contact your health care provider.
-You can also call 8-1-1 to speak to a registered dietitian or registered nurse.
+If you have questions about feeding your baby, vitamin D supplements or food allergies, contact your health care provider.
+You can also call 8-1-1 to speak to a registered dietitian.